KyoriPowered/adventure-docs/source/minimessage.rst

 MiniMessage exposes a simple API via the ``MiniMessage`` class.

-There are two different instances of that interface, ``get()`` and ``markdown()``, the latter one provides basic Markdown support, in addition to the MiniMessage support.
+There are two different instances of the interface, ``get()`` and ``markdown()``, the latter providing basic Markdown support in addition to MiniMessage support.
 More information can be found in the Markdown_ section.

 Additional customization of MiniMessage is possible via the Builder_.